 A new prefix to use in front of your GB VAT number

-A dual VAT legislation in Northern Ireland means that distinct VAT numbers should be used for the supply of services and goods.
+Dual VAT legislation in Northern Ireland means that distinct VAT numbers should be used for the supply of services and goods.

-As a result, a significant change to VAT accounting for goods is that sellers will need to use the prefix ‘XI’ instead of GB, in front their UK VAT registration number when:
+As a result, a significant change to VAT accounting for goods is that sellers will need to use the prefix ‘XI’ instead of GB, in front of their UK VAT registration number when:

 - Their goods are located in Northern Ireland at the time of sale to customers

 - Receiving goods in Northern Ireland from VAT registered EU companies for business purposes